insanj/OogyControllerManager/README.md

 npm start
 ```

-This will generate the latest production-ready `.js` file using Typescript, located at `dist/oogy_controller_manager.js`.
+This will generate the latest production-ready `.js` file using Typescript, located at `dist/OogyControllerManager.js`.

-To build with inline sourcemaps, use the `npm run dev` command.
 See `package.json` for details.
+Configure `tsconfig.json` to build with sourcemaps.

 <h2>Usage</h2>